 Hashtag which trends the most, easily gets noticed on left hand sidebar of the twitter feed, that means conversations involving top trending hashtags have more chances of being noticed, one, because users want to know why it’s trending on top :), and two, because it conveys a message and people are really talking about it loudly on social media.
 Thus, Hashtags create conversations leading to engagement which is the primary need for marketers in the Digital Marketing world today.
 It is an important marketing tool for effective communication across the masses, identifying conversations pertaining to your interests and engage with your target groups accordingly.
 It is measurable, impactful and everlasting.

 Marketers, today, are using hashtags for engagements across events promotions, customer services, satisfaction surveys, broadcast media including opinion polls, sentiment analysis, deal based marketing to recommended next step for their brand, social media listening, and social media monitoring as well.
 Thus, it is indeed a powerful communication tool for marketers.

 Let’s look at platforms where you can use hashtags as a communication tool today:

 Platforms that support hashtags

-- Twitter – It’s important to take Twitter’s name first and I consider them to be king of hashtags. #kingofhashtags, this is the social media platform which brought hashtags to life and made them so popular today.
+- Twitter – It’s important to take Twitter’s name first as they are use more prominently here. #kingofhashtags, this is the social media platform which brought hashtags to life and made them so popular today.
 Twitter was created in March 2006.